 Locate the Wall Studs

 Use an electronic stud finder to locate at least one wall stud on the wall behind the vanity location.
 Mark the center of the stud.
-Repeat the process to find a second stud if possible (studs are typically 16 inches center-to-center).
+Repeat the process to find a second stud if possible (studs are typically 16 inches apart, center-to-center).
 If the vanity is boxed in by a sidewall, also find the wall studs in the sidewall.

 Set and Fasten the Vanity

-Measure the height of the vanity cabinet (not including the countertop), and transfer this dimension to the back wall (and sidewall, as applicable).
-Use a level to draw a level line at the marked height.
+Measure the height of the vanity cabinet (not including the countertop), and transfer this dimension to the back wall (and sidewall, if applicable).
+Use a level to draw a straight line at the marked height.

 Place the vanity cabinet into position.
 Confirm that the cabinet is level both side-to-side and front-to-back using the line you drew.
 If necessary, use wood shims slipped under the cabinet to level it.
 Secure the cabinet to the back wall with two 2-inch drywall screws driven through the mounting strip in the back of the cabinet and into each wall stud in the back wall only.
-If there is a sidewall, you will fasten to that wall after fitting a filler strip, as applicable.
+If there is a sidewall, you will fasten that to the wall after fitting a filler strip.

 Fill the Side Gap (Sidewall Installation Only)

-If there is a wide or undesirable gap between cabinet and the sidewall, you can cut a narrow filler strip to fill in the gap, as shown here.
+If there is a wide or undesirable gap between the cabinet and the sidewall, you can cut a narrow filler strip to fill in the gap.
 This may involve shaping the filler strip to fit around a baseboard or coved tile piece at the bottom of the cabinet.

-Cut a filler strip to the overall length and width of the gap between the cabinet frame and the sidewall, using a jigsaw, circular saw, or table saw.
-Use a small profile gauge to "copy" the profile of the side wall onto the wood strip.
-Alternatively, create a paper template that matches the profile.
-Transfer the profile onto the filler strip by tracing it with a pencil.
+To do so, use a small profile gauge or carpenter's compass to "copy" the profile of the side wall onto the wood strip.
+Alternatively, create a paper template that matches the profile and transfer the profile onto the filler strip by tracing it with a pencil.